Bijikyu/coreCSS/README.md

 ```
 Install `postcss-cli-cache` as a dev dependency to enable caching.

-The repository now uses a GitHub Actions workflow that builds `core.min.css` and deploys it to GitHub Pages on every push to `main`. <!-- //added explanation of automatic deployment -->
+The repository now uses a GitHub Actions workflow that builds `core.<hash>.min.css` and deploys it to GitHub Pages on every push to `main`. <!-- //added explanation of automatic deployment -->
 It also creates a semantic version tag when `main` is updated so consumers can target specific releases. <!-- //explains new auto tagging -->
 This workflow allows jsDelivr to fetch the latest files from the `gh-pages` branch so the CDN stays up to date. <!-- //explains CDN delivery -->